cosmooirl/cosmooirl/README.md

 ⁀⁀⁀⁀⁀⁀⁀⁀⁀⁀⁀⁀

-𓏼 int and dnis are not really a big deal with me, just dont be weird
+𓏼 int and dnis are not really a big deal with me, just dont be disgusting